US declaration on Syed Salahuddin may choke his funding: Home Secretary

 The move by the US State Department came just hours before the first meeting between Prime Minister Narendra Modi and President Donald Trump at the White House.

-As a consequence of this designation, US citizens are prohibited from engaging in transactions with Salahuddin and all of Salahuddin?s property and interests in property subject to US jurisdiction are blocked.
+As a consequence of this designation, US citizens are prohibited from engaging in transactions with Salahuddin.
+All of Salahuddin`s property and interests in property subject to US jurisdiction are also blocked.

+Earlier in the day, Mehrishi welcomed the expedition team of the Indo-Tibetan Border Police force that he said had successfully climbed Mount Dhaulagiri, an 8,167-metre peak located in Nepal.
+It is also the seventh highest peak in the world.

+The home secretary had flagged off the team for the expedition on March 10 from here.